 The interior is probably the least special thing about this car and that’s saying something.
 It’s just as refined and high quality as any 997 with touches of red alcantara and fabric door pulls to make you feel a little special.
 The seats though are something else.
 Those buckets are straight out of a racecar and they hold you in like one; they are not for people with back pain.

 Thanks to you guys, I’ve been lucky enough to experience a variety of supercars and sports cars in my life with the 997.2 GT3RS being one of them.
 And if you’re all about specs and 0-60 times, I’m afraid you’ll be disappointed, this is not the car for you.
 With 450hp coming out of its 3.8 liter flat 6 and a 3,020 lb curb weight, the 997.2 GT3RS is no slouch, but it’s not at the level of today’s supercars, and quite frankly, I don’t really care.
-After driving a Ferrari 458, I learned what it means to have too much power.
 The GT3RS is riding this fine line where it’s blisteringly fast, but not too fast to be unusable.
 Also, one thing that I noticed was just how linear the power delivery was.
 They weren’t lying when they said they’d put a racing engine in the GT3RS, that Mezger motor is true to a racecar, much more so than the engine of a 991 GT3RS.

 Speaking of that glorious Mezger flat 6, one thing that makes the GT3RS so enjoyable is its sound.
 In a world of muffled, turbocharged, souless, engines, the song of the 997.2 GT3RS is a true gem.
 The sound is just so raw and unfiltered, it makes the new GT3RS sound like a Tesla.
 As you climb through the revs (and oh does this engine like to rev), the hairs on the back of your neck stand up as you hear the cams, valves, and exhaust all working in perfect unison up to its 8400 rpm redline.
 Even at startup and idle, it sounds special with its vibrating flywheel making it sound like a cammed V8 at idle.
 Long story short, the 997.2 GT3RS is loud and proud, with no compromises what so ever.